Project Helps High-Risk Patients Connect with Community Resources

 Once a successful manager in the hotel business, Anziano’s struggle with substance abuse isolated him from friends and family and eventually ruined his career.
 He became a regular emergency room patient at UC San Diego Health System where he eventually met Karen Elizabeth Mitchell, RN, MSN, CMCN.

-Mitchell is a registered nurse case manager with the Department of Care Coordination.
+Mitchell is a clinical nurse educator and outreach manager with the Department of Emergency Medicine.
 Her goal is to strive for an overall better level of care for all patients, including patients who battle multiple health issues such as diabetes and high blood pressure, compounded by issues such as mental illness, substance abuse or homelessness.

 “We are a safety-net for the health care needs of many patients who are homeless and suffer from mental illness,” said Mitchell.
 “Many of these patients use the emergency department as their primary source of care, and visits range anywhere from four to five times per month.
 A community placement project can help these patients connect to resources that address their complex needs beyond health care.”

 UC San Diego Health System is the first hospital to partner with Volunteers of America, a national non-profit organization that provides housing and rehabilitation to high-risk patients.
 The partnership has already had a positive impact on patients like Anziano, who is now off the streets, sober, has a roof over his head and is currently looking for employment.

 “I see first-hand the need for this project.
 The emergency department staff works hard to treat and safely discharge a high-risk patient, but an hour after leaving the hospital, that same patient may return to the emergency department - it’s disheartening,” said Mitchell.